Case study: shipping what customers want (Notion vs. Gumroad)

 Since this article was published, Gumroad launched several new features that creators had been asking for years (like bundles, written reviews, and collaborations).

-Despite these improvemenets, Gumroad’s GMV has fallen nearly 25% in the year ~2 years since the rebrand and price hike.
+Despite these improvements, Gumroad’s GMV has fallen nearly 25% in the year ~2 years since the rebrand and price hike.
 The graph below (from their Q3 2024 Board Meeting), showed that GMV had reduced by nearly $2 million from a peak of $16 million in 2022/23.

 The reason behind this stagnating growth boils down to one simple thing: